Aydivv/RLE/README.md

 in the terminal.

- 4. List item
- 5. If not installed, install react.
+ 4. If not installed, install react.
 Follow their documentation here: https://reactjs.org/docs/getting-started.html
- 6. Make sure you are in the rle directory and enter the command
+ 5. Make sure you are in the rle directory and enter the command
 > npm start

 Now the application should start on your localhost with your default browser.